jnuho/simpledl/k8s.md

-### Kubernetes Concept
+### Kubernetes Core Concept

 While I've been using `kubectl` commands to manage services in a cluster; creating ingress, service, pod components, etc, I've been lacking deeper knowledge of what they are, how they are interconnected and how clients access the cluster via endpoints.
 So I tried to understand the concept of each component.

 - <a href="https://kubernetes.io/docs/concepts/overview/components/" target="_blank">Kubernetes doc</a>
 - <a href="https://youtu.be/s_o8dwzRlu4?si=cz3-XlNOq91CUyz8&t=104">Kubernetes by Nana-1hr</a>